riyarashmi245/Automation_Practice_Suite/README.md

 # Automation_Practice_Suite
-This is the repository creating and practicing various automation tools
+This is the repository for creating and practicing various automation tools